kepano/obsidian-minimal/README.md

 ## CSS helper classes

-The following classes can be added on a per-file basis using the `cssClasses` [YAML front matter key](https://help.obsidian.md/Advanced+topics/YAML+front+matter).
-The classes are composable, so you can include more multiple classes to combine effects.
+CSS helper classes can be added on a per-file basis using the `cssClasses` [YAML front matter key](https://help.obsidian.md/Advanced+topics/YAML+front+matter).
+These classes are composable, so you can include more than one to combine effects.

 For example, use the following code at the top of your file to enable cards layout:
 ```